-Outcome (Blo ck B2) Institution place ns strengthened and country policies, legal and regulatory frameworks in Outcome indicators Policies / strategies / regulatory frameworks strengthened Baseline Year 2022 TBD Target Year 2030 2030 TBD
+Outcome (Blo ck B2) Institutions strengthened and country policies, legal and regulatory frameworks in

-Outcome (Blo ck B2) Infrastruct

-sustainable , resilient and inclusive water management and service delivery

-Outcome indi cator h access to improved water sources (million) (gender disaggregated) access to improved sanitation (million) (gender disaggregated) associations created/strengthened

-water use associations created/strengthened
+place

+Outcome indic cators Policies / strategies / regulatory frameworks strengthened

-Baseline Year 2022 ГВD
+Baseline Year 2022 TBD

 Target Year 2030 TBD

+Outcome (Blo ck B2) Infrastruct re investment programs implemented contribut ng towards sustainable sustainable, resilient and inclusive water management and service delivery Outcome indic cator People wit People with access to improved water sources (million) (gender disaggregated) People with access to improved sanitation (million) (gender disaggregated) Water user associations created/strengthened Baseline Year 2022 BD Target Year 2030 BD

-Outcome (Block A & Influence d development finance investments in the water sector
+Outcome (Blo ock A & Influenced development finance investments in the water sector

 B1)

-Outcome indicator Amount (Amount (in US dollars) of World Bank lending influenced by GWSP knowledge and
+Outcome indicator Amou Amount (i in US dollars) of World Bank lending influenced by GWSP knowledge and

-technical technical assistance.
+tec technical assistance.

 Influence in the design of World Bank's Water GP lending

 Baseline Year 2022 TBD

-Target Year 2030 2030 TBD
+Target Year 2030 TBD

-Outcome (Block B1) Enhanced capacity of service delivery institutions to design and implement investment programs and raise commercial finance Outcome indicator Number of new projects approved % of new projects that promote sustainable and efficient water use % of new projects that are gender tagged % of new projects with other social inclusion aspects
+Outcome (Block B1) Enhanced capacity of service delivery institutions to design and implement investment programs and raise commercial finance Outcome indicator Number of new projects approved % of new projects that promote sustainable and efficient water use % of new projects that are gender tagged % of new projects with other social inclusion aspects % of projects that support reforms/actions that strengthen institutional capacity % of projects with explicit focus on leveraging private finance

-22 Indicators will allow the tracking of progress across the three blocks, the five priority themes and the 4 business lines of the Water Global Practice, 34 indicators have been included in the revised strategy document.
+&lt;sup>27 Indicators will allow the tracking of progress across the three blocks, the five priority themes and the 4 business lines of the Water Global Practice, 34 indicators have been included in the revised strategy document.
 Only key illustrative indicators have been included in the table below.

-% of proje % of projects that support reforms/actions that strengthen institutional capacity % of projects with explicit focus on leveraging private finance Net GHG emissions (tCO2eq/year)
+% of projects that have at least one climater framework their results framework Net GHG emissions (tCO2eq/year)

-Baseline Year 2022 TBD TBD
+Baseline Year 2022 TBD

 Target Year 2030 TBD

-Outcome Validation of the WSSP model across the results chain in select priority count Outcome indicator operation be set for combined results from technical assistance and knowledge work, and lending operations influenced in selected countries.
-[An individual results framework will be set for each country included in the new group of Block C countries when they are selected in 2024] Baseline Year 2022 TBD Target Year 2030 TBD
+Outcome Validation Validation of the GWSP model across the results chain in select priority countries Outcome indic cator Combined results from technical assistance and knowledge work, and lending operations influenced in selected countries.
+[An individual results framework will be set for each country included in the new group of Block C countries when they are selected in 2024] Baseline Year 2022 TBD Target Year 2030 2030 TBD